Inside Washington: History

 Inside Washington was the descendant of Agronsky & Co., a show hosted by Martin Agronsky and produced by Post-Newsweek, the owners of WUSA 9, from 1969 to 1988, and broadcast on WUSA in the Washington, D.C. area.
 On Agronsky's retirement in 1988, Peterson took over as host, and the show was renamed Inside Washington.
+The series was originally produced by Post-Newsweek Television like its predecessor.
 Gannett took over production for the remainder of the show's run on WUSA.
 When Peterson moved to WJLA in the autumn of 2004, the show and all of its regular panelists at the time were brought to WJLA as well.
 Allbritton Communications Company took over production for the show's run on WJLA (2004–2013) Its regular broadcast time was switched from Saturday evenings (as also had been the practice with Agronsky & Co.) to Sunday mornings, although the show maintained a Saturday evening presence after the switch to WJLA with broadcasts on NewsChannel 8, a Washington D.C. area local news cable television channel, briefly known as TBD TV, at the same time the show switched to WJLA.
 The show also began to be shown on the Washington, D.C.-area PBS station WETA on September 2, 2005.

 When it debuted in 1969, Agronsky & Co. was a pioneer of the "talking head" format of television journalism in which journalists discussed the news of the day with one another in a roundtable format instead of interviewing the newsmakers themselves.
 The format was inexpensive to produce and appealed to a niche market of affluent viewers.
 Many shows have since adopted the format, and it has become a staple of television opinion programming.

 In early September 2013, Gordon Peterson announced that Inside Washington would cease production in late December 2013, ending a continuous run of 25 years for Inside Washington and a combined 44 years for Agronsky & Co. and Inside Washington.
 The last new episode of Inside Washington aired on WETA on December 20, 2013, on Newschannel 8 on December 21, 2013, and on WJLA on December 22, 2013.